First steps after getting a job offer in Berlin and Germany

 What would be your net salary?

-You have an offer on the table to come to Berlin for XXX €/year but you have no idea how much would that be after taxes, social security, etc?
-In Germany the yearly salary is generally divided in 12 monthly payments, and some basic googling should lead you to sites like this one, this one or this one.
+You have an offer on the table to come to Berlin for XXX €/year but you have no idea how much would that be after taxes, social security, etc.?
+In Germany the yearly salary is generally divided in 12 monthly payments, and some basic googling should lead you to sites like this one or this one.

-While you are responsible for calculating your own taxes.
-Here are some examples for a young single person in 2020.
+While you are responsible for calculating your own taxes, here are some examples for a young single person without children in 2024:

-Now you know how much money you’ll get, but you still wonder how much is that in beer.
+Now you know how much money you'll get, but you still wonder how much that is in beer.
 Berlin, despite being the capital of Germany, is cheaper than other more industrialized cities like Hamburg or Munich.
-Yet, whether it’s cheap or expensive, will depend on where you are coming from.
-Luckily there is a website for everything, Numbeo, Expatistan or easycalculation will give you the answer.
+Yet, whether it's cheap or expensive, will depend on where you are coming from.
+Luckily there is a website for everything, Numbeo or Expatistan can give you an idea.

 Finding a place to live